ChaorongC/Circula/docs/usage.rst

 Power analysis example
 -----------------------
 This power analysis tool is designed to estimate the sample size required to achieve a desired power level for a given effect size.
-The power analysis tool is based on the [Twist Human Methylome Panel](https://www.twistbioscience.com/products/ngs/fixed-panels/human-methylome-panel)targets 3.98M CpG sites through 123 Mb of genomic content.
+The power analysis tool is based on the `Twist Human Methylome Panel <https://www.twistbioscience.com/products/ngs/fixed-panels/human-methylome-panel>`_ targets 3.98M CpG sites through 123 Mb of genomic content.
 The follwing example shows how to estimate the power of biomarkers of 400 samples and a given effect size of 0.05.
 This command will output a power curve and a .tsv file containing the power analysis results.